Xander Bogaerts' defense isn't so bad ... is it?

 The Yankees never moved Jeter from shortstop, even after trading for Alex Rodriguez.
 And the Red Sox maintain they are perfectly content to leave Bogaerts at his desired position because of all the other things he does well.

-Entering play Wednesday night, Bogaerts was batting .318, the second-highest average among shortstops behind only Cincinnati's Zack Cozart (.320).
-Bogaerts led all shortstops in hits (92) and ranked second in doubles (20), tied for second in triples (4), fourth in on-base percentage (.373), OPS (.841) and runs scored (48), tied for fifth in slugging percentage (.467), and seventh in RBIs (34) and stolen bases (8).
-He also was tied with Houston's Carlos Correa for the most wins above replacement (2.8, according to Fangraphs) among American League shortstops.
+Bogaerts is batting .316, the second-highest average among shortstops behind only Cincinnati's Zack Cozart (.320).
+Bogaerts leads all shortstops in hits (93), is tied for second in doubles (20) and triples (4), is fourth in on-base percentage (.371), OPS (.833) and runs scored (48), and is seventh in slugging percentage (.463), RBIs (35) and stolen bases (8).
+He is also second behind Houston's Carlos Correa (2.8) for the most wins above replacement (2.7, according to Fangraphs) among American League shortstops.

 Indeed, the only metrics that are unkind to Bogaerts are the ones that measure defense.